 Table of Contents

-So, what is BI reporting advancing in a business?
-It provides the possibility to create smart reports with the help of modern BI reporting tools, and develop a comprehensive intelligent reporting practice.
-As a result, BI can benefit the overall evolution as well as the profitability of a company, regardless of niche or industry.
+Reporting in business intelligence provides the possibility to create smart reports with the help of modern BI reporting tools, and develop a comprehensive intelligent reporting practice.
+As a result, BI can benefit the overall evolution as well as the profitability of a venture, regardless of niche or industry.

 Let’s get started by asking the question “What is business intelligence reporting?”